Caesar Tarrant

 Caesar Tarrant (Note: Sometimes spelled "Cesar" or "Terrant") (c.
 1740–1797) was an American boat pilot who served as a patriot in the American Revolutionary War.
-Born a slave, Tarrant's skill as a pilot aboard the Patriot led to his manumission by the state after the war.
+Born enslaved, Tarrant's skill as a pilot aboard the Patriot led to his manumission by the state after the war.

 Early life

 Tarrant was from Hampton, Virginia, home to many river boat pilots.
-Though a slave, by the time he was a young adult he had learned how to pilot vessels through the nearby riverways.
+Though enslaved, by the time he was a young adult he had learned how to pilot vessels through the nearby riverways.
 He was sold once after gaining this skill and it increased his sale price.
 He married Lucy, a woman enslaved by a different owner, and they had three children.

 Revolutionary War

 Lord Dunmore, governor of the Colony of Virginia, responded in 1775 to early revolutionary actions by recruiting Virginians to strike back.
 He issued Dunmore's Proclamation, offering freedom to any enslaved people who fought for the crown.
 Hundreds signed up to fight with him, but Tarrant decided instead to fight for the patriots.

 The Virginia Navy hired Tarrant as a pilot, placing him on several vessels during the war.
 While serving on the Patriot in 1778, Tarrant participated in a battle at the Virginia Capes, a high priority area for the navy.
 Tarrant out-maneuvered and rammed the Lord Howe, a British privateer vessel.
 Both sides took injuries and the British ship escaped, but Tarrant garnered praise from his captain, who said he "behaved gallantly".